Here in the south, outdoor living means lots of cook outs!

 - Raffia Ribbon

-- Yellow Dot Ribbon
+- Yellow Dot Ribbon or color of choice

 I wrapped the burlap ribbon first around the entire surface.
 Next added the yellow dot only on about 1/4th of the wreath.
 I held the burlap and ribbon in place with basic ball head sewing pins.